fiinix/fiinix.github.io/_posts/2015/june/2015-06-07-exercising-the-demons.md

 > A study, by University College London, suggests that a healthy diet should include 10 portions of fruit and vegetables a day, with a majority of those portions consisting of vegetables, which was found to be four times healthier than fruit. <cite><a href="http://jech.bmj.com/content/early/2014/03/03/jech-2013-203500.short?g=w_jech_ahead_tab">Fruit and vegetable consumption and all-cause, cancer and CVD mortality: analysis of Health Survey for England data</a>, Journal of Epidemiology & Community Health</cite>

-It wasn't long before I found myself exercising for the first time on my life and, to be honest, kind of enjoying it.
+It wasn't long before I found myself exercising for the first time in my life and, to be honest, kind of enjoying it.

 *Yeah, I know.
 The things Past Carlos would have to say about this.*